 (It is quietly understood that having a local ‘Shao Lin’ Temple is good for making money from martial arts tourists who want a myth made real.
 This applies to tourists from within China as much as to foreign tourists).

 Also, it seems that historically the Northern Shao Lin Temple was never burnt down in ancient times by the Manchu rulers.
 At that point in history, the temple consisted of a few mostly abandoned old buildings.
 It was actually the Manchu who paid for it to be renovated and rebuilt.

-The Northern Shao Lin Temple was burnt down.
+It is true that the Northern Shao Lin Temple was indeed burnt down.
 But that was in 1928 during the fighting between the Warlords and the Nationalists.

 Finding out that the martial arts stories handed down to me were just stories (literally, they were fictional literature) and not historical truth has been very unsettling.

 Throughout Chinese history, in every part of China, the use of a staff as a weapon was very common.

 Individuals used it, armies and militia used it.
 Every martial art used it.
 The staff was affordable, available and practical.
 (It was either used as a staff or was part of the preliminary training for spear fighting).